-Pressing one of these Pattern buttons will store the current sequence in this pattern slot, and select the pattern.
+Pressing one of these Pattern buttons while holding the Store Button (as an additional safety measure against accidental overwrite) will store the current sequence in this pattern slot, and select the pattern.
 The currently selected pattern is blinking.

 With the Page < and Page > buttons you can select pattern page 1-12.